Natural Remedies For Cushing's Disease In Dogs

 As your dog has gotten older, have you noticed him drinking more water and urinating frequently?
 Does he have hair loss, a pot belly or thinning skin?
 We tend to assume these are common signs of aging when in fact these slow and gradual changes could be symptoms of Canine Cushing's disease.

-Three primary causes of Cushing's Disease in dogs include a small pituitary tumor (most cases), an adrenal gland tumor, or the long-term use of high dose steroids.
+Three primary causes of Cushing's Disease in dogs include a small pituitary tumor, an adrenal gland tumor, or the long-term use of high dose steroids.
+Almost 85% of Cushing's cases are pituitary based, meaning that the pituitary is sending too many hormones to the adrenal glands which causes them to overproduce cortisol.
+An adrenal tumor can trigger excess cortisol production in adrenal dependent Cushing's disease.

 Cushing's Disease In Dogs Symptoms